Publications and Grants

 Enhancing behavioural and mental health services for youth impacted by developmental trauma by strengthening caregiver and provider networks

-A beginner’s pump track to support trauma-informed recreation for vulnerable youth
+A beginner-level pump track to support trauma-informed recreation for vulnerable youth

 Lindenbach (Primary Applicant), Pippus (Co-Applicant)